MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 There is a [potential time of check to time of use](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) (TOCTOU) vulnerability when using direct I/O (for IOCTLs or for Read/Write).
 Be aware that the driver is accessing the user data buffer, the user can simultaneously be accessing it.

+To manage this risk, copy any parameters that need to be validated from the user data buffer to memory that is solely accessibly from kernel mode (such as the stack or pool).
+Then once the data can not be accessed by the user application, validate and then operate on the data that was passed-in.

 **Driver code must make correct use of memory**

 - All driver pool allocations must be in non-executable (NX) pool.
 Using NX memory pools is inherently more secure than using executable non-paged (NP) pools, and provides better protection against overflow attacks.
 For more information about the related device fundamentals test, see [Device.DevFund.Memory.NXPool](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundmemory).

 - Device drivers must properly handle various user-mode, as well as kernel to kernel I/O, requests.
 For more information about the related device fundamentals test, see [Device.DevFund.Reliability.BasicSecurity](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundreliability).

 To allow drivers to support HVCI virtualization, there are additional memory requirements.
-For more information, see [Device Guard Compatibility](#dgc) later in this topic.
+For more information, see [Device Guard Compatibility](#dgc) later in this article.

 **Handles**